-Valentine's Day 2010: Exploring Musk Oils - Part 1 {Scented Thoughts} {Perfume List}
+Valentine's Day 2010: Exploring Musk Oils // Part 1 {Scented Thoughts} {Perfume List}

-18th century Muscadins (from "muschardin", a pastille perfumed with musk) are pre-dandy types who were known for their predilection for perfume The systematic quest for artificial musk started some 130 years sooner than is usually thought of when most introductions to synthetic musks start with a mention of 19th century Musk Baur.
-We entered the modern age of man-made musk odorants which was going to be so prolific and fashionable at recurring periods of history as early as the mid-18th century, in 1758 to be specific according to Kopp, when German chemist Andreas Sigismund Margraff (1709-1782) managed to create a musk-smelling material by treating the oil distilled from natural resinous fossilized amber (huile de succin) with nitric acid.
+The systematic quest for artificial musk started some 130 years earlier than is usually thought of when most introductions to synthetic musks start with a mention of 19th century Musk Baur.
+We entered the modern age of man-made musk odorants, which was going to be so prolific and fashionable at recurring periods of history, as early as in the mid-18th century - in 1758 to be specific, according to Kopp - when German chemist Andreas Sigismund Marggraff (1709-1782) managed to create a musk-smelling material by treating the oil distilled from natural, resinous, fossilized amber named "huile de succin", with nitric acid.

-This early artificial musk was nonetheless never produced at an industrial scale and remained more of a scientific turning point than a commercial and cultural one.
+This early artificial musk was nonetheless never produced at an industrial scale and remained more of a scientific turning-point than a commercial and cultural one.

 Meanwhile you can read: